muhainiam/pdsnd_github/README.md

 Git Project for Udacity, this project is for my nanodegree

 ### Description
-This project is for the bikeshare.py file.
+This project is for the bikeshare.py file project.

 ### Files used
 bikeshare.py